gtuck/web3400-Course-Docs/projects/03/description.md

 // Step 5: Fetch and store the results in the $users associative array
 // ex. $users = $stmt->fetchAll(PDO::FETCH_ASSOC);

-// Step 6: Check if the query returned any rows if not display the message: "There are no user records in the database."
+// Step 6: Check if the query returned any rows.
+If not, display the message: "There are no user records in the database."
 // ex. if (!$users) {...}
 ?>
 ```